Amodal Segmentation through Out-of-Task and Out-of-Distribution Generalization with a Bayesian Model: Introduction

 \section{Introduction}

 In our everyday life, we often observe partially occluded objects.
-Despite the occluders having highly variable forms and appearances, humans can reliably recognize the visible parts of objects, and use them as cues to estimate the occluded object shape.
+Humans can reliably recognize the visible parts of an object and use them as cues to estimate the occluded parts.
 This perception of the object's complete structure under occlusion is referred to as \textit{amodal perception} \cite{amodal_cog}.
-Likewise, the perception of visible parts is known to as \textit{modal perception}.

-In computer vision, amodal instance segmentation is important to study, both for its theoretical values and real-world applications.
-However, current approaches to amodal instance segmentation require detailed supervision either by human annotation \cite{li2016amodal,kins, follmann2019learning} or by generating artificially occluded images \cite{deocclusion_2020_CVPR}.
+In computer vision, amodal segmentation is important to study, both for its theoretical values and real-world applications.
+The main limitation of current approaches is the requirement of detailed supervision of amodal object masks either through human annotation \cite{li2016amodal,kins, follmann2019learning} or by generating artificially occluded images \cite{deocclusion_2020_CVPR}.
 Moreover, these methods assume that the object class of the occluder is known at training time.
 This is an important limitation in real-world applications, such as autonomous driving, where potential occluders can be any kind of real-world object.

-In this work, we introduce an approach for modal and amodal instance segmentation that only requires bounding box supervision, and that generalizes to previously unseen occluders.
-In particular, our approach builds on and significantly extends Compositional Convolutional Neural Networks (CompositionalNets)~\cite{compnet_cls_cvpr20,compnet_det_cvpr20,kortylewski2020compositional}.
-CompositionalNets are deep neural network architectures in which the fully connected classifier head is replaced with a differentiable compositional model.
-The structure of the compositional model enables CompositionalNets to decompose images into objects and context, as well as to further decompose objects into their individual parts.
-The explainable nature of the compositional model enables it to localize occluders and to recognize objects based on their modal parts.

-However, CompositionalNets as proposed in~\cite{compnet_cls_cvpr20,compnet_det_cvpr20,kortylewski2020compositional} cannot perform amodal segmentation for multiple reasons: 1) They lack internal priors of the object shape, and therefore cannot perform amodal completion and harms their performance in modal segmentation; 2) CompositionalNets are high precision models that require alignment to the object center.
-However, in practice, the object center is unknown for objects under occlusion, as bounding box proposals only cover the visible part of the object.